 Technical Writers’ Companion – Purpose and Features

 Powerful authoring tools produce nice-looking manuals and help systems.
-However, the authoring tools don’t help you to structure and write your content.
-No matter how great the documents that you create may look, they should also be helpful and easy to understand for their readers.
+However, the authoring tools don’t help you to structure, write, and visualize your content.

-This is where the Technical Writers’ Companion can help you.
-As an electronic guide, knowledge base and reference, it provides authors of technical documentation with the expertise needed to create high-quality user manuals and online help systems.
+This is where the Technical Writers’ Companion comes in.
+As an electronic guide, knowledge base and reference, it provides authors of technical documentation with the best practices to create high-quality user manuals and online help systems.

 The Companion has been designed for all people who are involved in creating technical documentation and user assistance: